shivshankardayal/Kunjika/README.md

 "It is software made up of bugs."

+**Update**
+I have stopped developing it temporarily.
+I will update documentation soon so that if people want to develop then they should be able to do it easily.
+I may migrate code to wheezy.web or Falcon Python frameworks as they are much faster than Flask but that is to be seen.
+New features are also to be implemented.
+I will resume work as time permits.

 It started as Stackoverflow clone but now I have implemented some features which are not there in Stackoverflow so calling Kunjika a clone is not appropriate.
 It has skills and endorsement features like linked in.
 I am also going to implement